 Who’s eligible for ECEI?

 If your child is between 0-6 years and has a disability or developmental delays, they’re likely to be eligible for ECEI.
 Because ECEI is based on early intervention, you don’t need to get a formal diagnosis to access it.
-Instead, written statements from people close to your child, like teachers, family, or other carers, are usually enough to highlight why ECEI would be good for them to give them access.
+Instead, written statements from people close to your child, like teachers, family, or carers, are usually enough to highlight why ECEI would be good for them.

 A simple method they can use is the Antecedent-Behaviour-Consequence (ABC) Model.
 This is commonly used in child psychology as a way of examining patterns of behaviour.
 It involves writing down the event or situation that triggered a certain behaviour (the Antecedent), what that behaviour was (the Behaviour), and the positive or negative consequences of that behaviour (the Consequences).
 Using the ABC Model should help show why your child would benefit from ECEI.